mariahcoleno/french-language-learning-platform/french_learning_web_app/README.md

 ## French Learning Web App
-This Flask-based web application is designed to help French learners improve their pronunciation and grammar.
+This Flask-based web application is designed to help French learners improve their pronunciation, grammar, and accent usage.
 It transcribes spoken French, identifies errors, and provides personalized audio feedback using AI-powered tools like Whisper and gTTS.
+Features

 ### Features
-- Real-time speech transcription with Whisper.
+- Real-time speech transcription with Whisper
-- Detection of pronunciation and grammar errors (e.g., "a" to "à l’" before "école").
+- Detection of pronunciation and grammar errors (e.g., "a" to "à l'" before "école")
+- Accent classification and analysis for pronunciation improvement
-- Custom audio feedback in French, generated with gTTS.
+- Custom audio feedback in French, generated with gTTS
-- Web interface for easy interaction.
+- Web interface for easy interaction
-- Audio support for transcribing WAV files.
+- Audio support for transcribing WAV files
-- Explainability via an error table in the UI, showing errors, suggested corrections, and explanations.
+- Explainability via an error table in the UI, showing errors, suggested corrections, and explanations
+- Gender-aware grammar corrections (e.g., past participle agreement)
-- Recruiter mode to demonstrate AI-driven grammar and accent correction for evaluation purposes.
+- Recruiter mode to demonstrate AI-driven grammar and accent correction for evaluation purposes

 ### Screenshots
 #### GUI Screenshots